Best Sportsbook Promos for August 22, 2026

 Yes.
 A lot of bettors keep more than one app because odds, promos, props, and payout rules can vary.
 One app might have the better NFL line, another might have stronger NBA props, and another might have a bonus you may want to use more.
 Just keep track of where your money and promo credits are sitting.

-Many sportsbook bonuses expire within 7 days, though some last longer.
-Caesars’ current welcome tokens, for example, expire 14 days after receipt.
-Check the “Rewards,” “Promos,” or “My Offers” tab before betting.
-The expiration date should be listed there.
+Many sportsbook bonuses expire within 7-14 days.
+To be sure, check the “Rewards,” “Promos,” or “My Offers” tab before betting, as the expiration date should be clearly listed there.

 In some states, yes.
 DraftKings, FanDuel, BetMGM, Caesars, and Borgata may offer casino games where online casino play is legal.
 Sportsbook promos and casino promos usually have separate rules.
 A sports bonus won't always work on slots, blackjack, or poker.